IbrahimFadel/flux/README.md

 # Sandscript

+### TODO

+Fix the line numbering / positioning system in lexer

 Ok, here is my attempt at a compiled programming language.
 I'm gonna be doing lexing and parsing by hand.
 Gonna generate code with LLVM.

 Here's how it works: